LukeTurp/aws_dive_client/README.md

 # A look into AWS.
 Client application.

-### Features:
+### Goal:
-1. Currently this application has a landing page.
-2. The goal is to deploy this client application from AWS S3.
+1. The goal is to deploy a client application, and serve it from AWS S3.
     - Establish deployment pipeline.